Viewing as

 Mohammad Zaki Jariwala

-AI Product Manager · Technical Lead Infrastructure + AI — shipping products in the gaps Engineer who builds products and wants to do it full-time
+AI Product Manager · Technical Lead Infrastructure + AI: shipping products in the gaps Engineer who builds products and wants to do it full-time

-4 products shipped 0-to-1 · 3 years enterprise engineering · AWS + GenAI certified whatever I'm building this month I find it hard to stop building things
+Three years keeping critical infrastructure running.
+Now building AI products full-time. whatever I'm building this month I find it hard to stop building things

 4 Products Shipped PWA · mobile · JAMstack · automation